Search for vector-boson resonances decaying into a top quark and a bottom quark using $pp$ collisions at $\sqrt{s} = 13$

 The observed distributions of the reconstructed $W'$-boson mass in various analysis regions are consistent with the background-only prediction, and exclusion limits at 95\% CL are set on the production cross-section times branching ratio for $W'\rightarrow tb$.
 Several signal hypotheses are considered: $W'$-boson masses in the range \numrange[range-phrase = --]{0.5}{6}~\TeV, right-handed and left-handed couplings, and different coupling strengths relative to the coupling of the $W$~boson to fermions in the SM.
 Effects of interference between the left-handed $W'$~boson and the SM $W$~boson are taken into account.

 Right-handed $W'$~bosons with masses below 4.6~\TeV\ (4.2~\TeV) are observed (expected) to be excluded for a coupling value of $g'/g = 1.0$.
 For the same coupling value, left-handed $W'$~bosons with masses below 4.2~\TeV\ (4.1~\TeV) are observed (expected) to be excluded.
-The expected mass limits for left-handed and right-handed $W'$~bosons with $g'/g=1.0$ are more than 1~\TeV\ higher than in the previous 0-lepton-channel search and the previous combination of the two channels, respectively.
+The observed mass limits for right-handed $W'$~bosons with $g'/g=1.0$ are more than 1~\TeV\ higher than in the previous 0-lepton-channel CMS search and the previous ATLAS combination of the two channels.
+The observed mass limits for left-handed $W'$~bosons with the same coupling strength are approximately 0.8~\TeV\ higher than in the previous 0-lepton-channel CMS search.
 The obtained limits are the most stringent to date.